Soumen-Jana-MCA-023-Job-portal-website/MERN-JOB-PORTAL/README.md

 # Job Portal Website

-This MERN stack project is a comprehensive and responsive Job Portal Website designed to facilitate job seekers and employers alike.
-Users will learn how to filter job listings by various criteria such as title, location, and posting time, enhancing search efficiency.
-The project also covers implementing robust user authentication and registration systems, allowing users to sign up using email, password, or their Gmail accounts.
-Registered users can post, edit, and manage their job listings seamlessly.
-Additionally, the project includes implementing pagination for efficient data handling and crafting an intuitive and visually appealing user interface to ensure an exceptional user experience.
+This MERN stack project is a responsive Job Portal Website for job seekers and employers.
+It has features like filtering job listings by title, location, and posting time, and user authentication, etc. Registered users can post, edit, and manage job listings.
+The project also has pagination for job listing and user-friendly interface for a great experience.

 ## Tech Stack